twx0504/JS/01-Basics/README.md

 > - good for variable lookup.

-#### 9.4.2 Case 2: Inner Functions was Returned and Stored.
+#### 9.4.2 Case 2: Inner Functions was Returned and Stored (Practical Closure).

 > - when an inner function is returned and stored in another variable, and that inner function uses variables from its outer scope.
-> - the closure can be kept in the memory for a long time.
+> - the closure is not destroyed, and is kept in memory for later use.
 > - the inner function only forms a closure with outer functions when the inner function uses variables from the outer scope.
 ```js
 // GO